Generalised height pairings and the Albanese kernel: The generalised height

 \begin{lemma} In cases (1) and (2) above, the exact sequence \eqref{eqn:ES} extends to a short exact sequence of pointed sets

 \end{lemma} \begin{proof} In the case where $v$ is prime to $p$ this follows from Lemma \ref{lemma:zero}.

-In the case where $v$ is prime to $p$, this is proved in \cite{QC2} in the case of crystalline representations.
-We recall the argument: one shows that there is a commutative diagram with exact rows whose vertical maps are all isomorphisms \begin{small}
+In the case where $v$ divides $p$, this is proved in \cite{QC2} in the case of crystalline representations.
+We recall the argument: one shows that there is a commutative diagram with exact rows whose vertical maps are all isomorphisms

-\end{small} where $D(.):=D_{\cris }(.)$, the ext groups and mixed extensions in the third row are in the category of filtered $\phi $-modules over $K_v$, the middle vertical maps are given by the $D_{\cris }$ functors, and the bottom vertical maps are given by Kim's classification of unipotent torsors in the category of filtered $\phi $-modules (see \cite[\S 3.3]{QC2}).
+where $D(.):=D_{\cris }(.)$, the ext groups and mixed extensions in the second row are in the category of filtered $\phi $-modules over $K_v$, the middle vertical maps are given by the $D_{\cris }$ functors, and the bottom vertical maps are given by Kim's classification of unipotent torsors in the category of filtered $\phi $-modules (see \cite[\S 3.3]{QC2}).
 Since the bottom extends to a short exact sequence, so does the top.